salv236/Salesforce-projects-and-challenges/ice-cream-vending-app/case-and-solution.md

 We are then taken to the main page of price books where we are shown the standard Price Book which is the default price book.
 We will not be required to insert additional price books as our base target is individual customers where we will have one dedicated fixed price.

-Click on th price book
+Click on the price book

 <img src="./images/price-books-main-screen.png"/>